 Tamaki Urban Market Garden

-TUMG (Tāmaki Urban Market Garden) is an emerging community-initiated urban farm, or ‘CSA’ (Community Supported Agriculture).
+TUMG (Tāmaki Urban Market Garden) is an established community-initiated urban farm, or ‘CSA’ (Community Supported Agriculture).
 The produce which is grown on the land, is distributed on a weekly basis to households who subscribe and pay a fixed amount in advance for their food.
-The land is kindly provided by the Elstree Ave Family Doctors surgery.

 This garden is a truly superb example of ‘Gardening as Climate Action’, giving us all hope for the future.